Application FAQs

 1. The applicant’s out-of-state mediation training must have included a minimum of 40 classroom hours of mediation training pursuant to Chapter 154.052 (a) Texas Civil Practice and Remedies Code and the standards of the Texas Mediator Credentialing Association, with the exception of the Texas-specific component that is part of all Texas-based basic mediation trainings that meet TMCA’s standards, and

-2. The applicant must have completed the Texas-Specific Mediator Short Course.
+2. The applicant must have completed the two-hour Texas-Specific Mediator Short Course.
+To inquire about providers of this short course, please click here.

 Can I become Credentialed if I reside outside the state of Texas?